duthied/Free-Friendika/doc/Install.md

 *If* the manual installation fails for any reason, check the following:

 * Does "config/local.ini.php" exist?
 If not, edit config/local-sample.ini.php and change the system settings.
-Rename to config/local.ini.php
+* Rename to `config/local.ini.php`.
 * Is the database is populated?
-If not, import the contents of "database.sql" with phpmyadmin or the mysql command line.
+If not, import the contents of `database.sql` with phpmyadmin or the mysql command line.

 At this point visit your website again, and register your personal account.
 Registration errors should all be recoverable automatically.
 If you get any *critical* failure at this point, it generally indicates the database was not installed correctly.
-You might wish to move/rename config/local.ini.php to another name and empty (called 'dropping') the database tables, so that you can start fresh.
+You might wish to move/rename `config/local.ini.php` to another name and empty (called 'dropping') the database tables, so that you can start fresh.

 ### Option B: Run the automatic install script